 A lot of gurus will teach wholesalers to put down as little earnest money down as possible so that if you end up backing out of the deal, you’ll lose as little money as possible.
 To be frank, I think this is a horrible way to do business.

 My company does its best to live by the golden rule: “Treat others as you want to be treated.”
 If I were selling my personal residence, I would not want to sell to someone who wouldn’t put down any earnest money.
 And for some reason, wholesalers think that the custom of earnest money doesn’t apply to them, and they always seem to try and get around it.

 He went and checked it out, and he then texted, “Hey.
 I can buy the property at X amount.”
-So I ran some numbers and replied, “You know, I think I can make that work.
-I’ll go ahead and get a purchase agreement written up and send to you, but because we haven’t met or done business before, I’m expecting a $1,000 earnest money deposit on this house.”
+I ran some numbers and replied, “You know, I think I can make that work.
+I’ll go ahead and get a purchase agreement written up and send it to you.
+But because we haven’t met or done business before, I’m expecting a $1,000 earnest money deposit on this house.”

 Now, do I always spend a lot of money on earnest money?
 No!

 Sometimes I’m buying a $3,000 property and only put down a $100 deposit.
 But typically, I put down around $500, because it gives me something invested in the deal—and that’s the least amount I would want if I were on the other side of the transaction.
 Again, I want to be held accountable and be known to do right by people.
 And I think earnest money is one of the ways to achieve that.

 You know, it’s crazy, but going back to my story about the guys who were illegally trying to shop my properties, I’ve had people I don’t even know try to mark up my properties by $20,000.
 This was also on top of my wholesale fee, and it made the deal look ridiculous!

 The way a lot of wholesalers mark up their prices is sickening.